-Length: 1 Credit(s): 0.5 Visual/Performing Art credit or 0.5 CTE credit This introductory course explores the use of the Elements of Art and Principles of Design through computer graphic design, photography, and digital video.
-Students will be introduced to the career opportunities in this field.
-Students will begin developing a portfolio of their work from the semester.
+Open to Grade(s): 10, 11, 12 Length: 1 semester Credit(s): 0.5 Art credit or 0.5 CTE credit Photography 1 is an intensive course covering topics including basic DSLR camera operation, digital photography editing, and workflow.
+Concepts such as depth of field, shutter speed, ISO and acceptable exposure will be introduced.
+Strong emphasis will be paid to aesthetic concerns including design and composition.
+Students will also have the opportunity to enter their work in local and national photography contests.
 College credit may be obtained if the course is completed with a B or better and the necessary paperwork is done.
-See page 15 for more information.
+See page 13 for more information.